 Winter Warming Shelter

-The start of our 2018-2019 Emergency Winter Warming Shelter at AmeriCorps St. Louis is soon approaching, and we are rallying up our loyal volunteers to support our Shelter operations.
-We are excited to see both new and familiar faces volunteering at our Shelter this season!
+As our 2018-2019 Emergency Winter Warming Shelter at AmeriCorps St. Louis is wrapping up, and we are preparing to rally our loyal volunteers to support our Shelter operations this coming winter.
+We are excited to see both new and familiar faces volunteering at our Shelter next season!

-While volunteer roles will be delegated out upon arrival at the Shelter, a typical shift might include registering and signing in guests, escorting guests to cots, setting up and serving hot meals, and socializing with guests.
+While volunteer roles will be delegated out upon arrival at the Shelter, a typical shift might include: